 8. I can be on both sides of the spectrum.

 I can either be a total optimist or an extreme pessimist.
-Like I said earlier, I’m a hopeless romantic so there are moments when I think that everything is going to fall into their right places and that I’d be happy for the rest of my life.
-Then there are those times when I just feel completely negative about everything.
+Like I said earlier, I’m a hopeless romantic to there are moments when I think everything will fall into their right places and that I’d be happy for the rest of my life.
+Then there are those times when I just feel negative about everything.
 It’s very unhealthy.

 9. I have a hard time opening up.

-10. I was once left hanging and heartbroken.
+10. Someone once left me hanging and heartbroken.

 I didn’t like that feeling.
-Things were going well, and then that person you’re showering with your love and affection just decides to end things without even giving you a proper explanation would totally crush your heart.
+Things were going well, and then that person you’re showering with your love and affection just ends things without even giving you a proper explanation would totally crush your heart.
 I don’t want to go through that feeling again.

-When someone does come along and stay with me for a while, I tend to screw things up when it’s time to have that conversation.
-I don’t like having to do it because what if I don’t like what I’ll hear?
+When someone comes along and stays with me for a while, I tend to screw things up when it’s time to have that conversation.
+I don’t enjoy having to do it because what if I don’t like what I’ll hear?
 What if that person only sees me as a hookup or a short-term relationship prospect?
 So many what ifs.